Plumbing Tips For First-Time Homebuilders

 PEX tubing is a flexible and versatile option for plumbing installations.
 It is commonly used for water supply lines and can be easily bent and routed around obstacles.
 When working with PEX tubing, use a PEX cutter or a specialized cutting tool to make clean and straight cuts.
 PEX fittings, such as crimp or clamp fittings, are used to connect and secure the tubing.
 Crimp fittings require a crimping tool to compress the ring or sleeve around the tubing, creating a watertight connection.
 Clamp fittings involve using a clamp tool to secure the fitting onto the tubing.
 Follow the manufacturer’s instructions for proper cutting and fitting techniques when working with PEX tubing.

-See also The Impact Of Plumbing On Indoor Air Quality
+See also The Impact Of Seasonal Changes On Plumbing Systems

 Working with PVC and CPVC pipes